cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 This is in case there is a user artifact with the same name as the system artifact.
 If you are extending a user artifact, no prefix is required.

-You can deploy third party jars in the same way except the plugin information needs to be explicitly listed.
+You can deploy third-party JARs in the same way except the plugin information needs to be explicitly listed.
 Using the RESTful API:

 .. container:: highlight